 Demonstrated system feasibility.

-There are numerous proprietary protocol stacks that provide some of the services that this standard will provide, this project will integrate many of those functionalities along with new functionalities into the standard.
+There are numerous proprietary protocol stacks that provide some of the services that this standard will provide, this project will integrate many of those functionalities into the standard.

 Proven similar technology via testing, modeling, simulation, etc.

 There are numerous examples of similar technology in terms of complexity used in standards such as IEC 62591 and IEC 62734.